Cryptic crossword: Other languages

 For the most part, cryptic crosswords are an English-language phenomenon, although similar puzzles are popular in a Hebrew form in Israel (where they are called tashbetsey higayon (תשבצי הגיון) "Logic crosswords") and (as Cryptogram) in Dutch.
-In Poland similar crosswords are called "Hetman crosswords".
-'Hetman', a senior commander, and also the name for a queen in Chess, emphasises their importance over other crosswords.
+In Poland similar crosswords are called "krzyżówka hetmańska" ("hetman crossword" or "chess queen crossword").
 In Finnish, this type of crossword puzzle is known as piilosana (literally "hidden word"), while krypto refers to a crossword puzzle where the letters have been coded as numbers.
 The German ZEITmagazin has a weekly cryptic crossword called Um die Ecke gedacht and the SZ Magazin features das Kreuz mit den Worten.

 In India the Telugu publication Sakshi carries a "Tenglish" (Telugu-English, bilingual) cryptic crossword; the Prajavani and Vijaya Karnataka crossword (Kannada) also employs cryptic wordplay.
 Enthusiasts have also created cryptic crosswords in Hindi.
 Since 1994, enigmista Ennio Peres has challenged Italians annually with Il cruciverba più difficile del mondo (The World's Most Difficult Crossword), which has many features in common with English-style cryptics.

-In Chinese something similar is the riddle of Chinese characters, where partial characters instead of substrings are clued and combined.